fumikawano-lab/Bioreaction-Variation-Network/README.md

 ├── network_inference.py
 └── temp_json_to_pt_conversion.py
 ```
-**Note:** To perform embedding, a BioBERT model must be available in the same directory.
+**Note:** To perform embedding, a BioBERT model must be available in the main directory.
 Specifically, the following files are required:
 - `model.safetensors`
 - `config.json`